 Before we get into why it’s essential to know your target audience, you may be scratching your head a tad and asking yourself, what is a target audience?
 A target audience is people with common similarities, including how or why they would want to purchase your product or service.

 A target audience is defined by demographics such as age, gender, location, educational background, career, income, and if they have children living at home.
 These are the same pieces of information that are captured in our country’s census.
 Next, target audiences are broken down further by psychographics defined by lifestyle, interests, religious affiliations, dislikes and likes, hobbies, cultural influences, and community affiliations.
-And then, to further explore your target audience, you would want to include research on what their day may look like, places they might frequent, technology usage, and social media habits.
+Then, to further explore your target audience, you would want to include research on their day, places they might frequent, technology usage, and social media habits.

-These components not only make up who you may be targeting with your marketing efforts, but they are common threads that can help you decide how to approach your target audience and where to find them.
+These components make up who you may be targeting with your marketing efforts and are common threads that can help you decide how to approach your target audience and where to find them.

 Why Is Knowing Your Target Audience Crucial?